Kingston A400 Review (120GB): Affordable entry-level drive

 It would make little sense, however, to purchase a 960 GB A400 and use it as a system drive as you can get a smaller but considerably faster drive for the same price.
 So this and perhaps also the 480GB model may be more interesting for those who need lots of speedy storage space for e.g. video editing.

-In either case, the A400 series offers more than adequate performance over the SATA interface at prices that are currently hard to beat.
+In either case, the A400 series offers more than adequate performance over the SATA interface at a price point that is currently hard to beat.

 The 120GB (and 240GB) Kingston A400 is an exceptionally affordable way to breathe new life into an old computer, or install a secondary OS for a smooth dual-boot experience.
 It can't compete with high-end SSDs in terms of warranty and endurance, but neither should it have to.